A. J. DeLaGarza: Houston Dynamo

 Dynamo head coach Wílmer Cabrera made it clear that he intended to use DeLaGarza solely as a right back.
 DeLaGarza made his Dynamo debut in the season opener on March 4, a 2–1 win over Seattle.
-He got his first assist as a Dynamo on May 6 in a 4–0 win over Orlando City, sending the ball forward to Alberth Elis who was able to put the ball in the net for the second goal of the game.
+He got his first assist as a Dynamo on May 6 in a 4–0 win over Orlando City SC, sending the ball forward to Alberth Elis who was able to put the ball in the net for the second goal of the game.
 He started all but four games at right back for Houston, missing three in April with a quad injury and one due to yellow card accumulation.
 DeLaGarza helped the Dynamo reach the playoffs for the first time in three seasons.
 His three assists were also a single season career high.
 However, in the final game of the regular season, DeLaGarza suffered a torn ACL, which forced him to miss the playoffs and most of 2018.

 On January 9, 2018, DeLaGarza signed a new contract to remain in Houston.
 The Dynamo had declined the option on his previous deal, opting to negotiate a lower salary as a result of his significant injury.
 DeLaGarza returned from injury on August 11 the Dynamo's USL affiliate, Rio Grande Valley FC in a 2–1 defeat to Sacramento Republic.
 He would make four appearances with the Toros before rejoining to the Dynamo.
 On September 26, DeLaGarza was on the Dynamo bench for the first time of the season for the 2018 US Open Cup Final, a 3–0 win over the Philadelphia Union, although DeLaGarza did not feature in the match.
 The result saw the Dynamo qualify for the CONCACAF Champions League the following season.
 He made his first appearance with the Dynamo of the year on September 29, a 3–2 win against the San Jose Earthquakes.
 He would start fou of the final five games of the season, including a 3–2 win over the Galaxy on the last day of the season to deny LA a spot in the playoffs, with DeLaGarza winning a penalty that Mauro Manotas converted to level the score at two.
 His return was unable to save the Dynamo's season as they would miss the playoffs in 2018, the first time DeLaGarza's team had failed to qualify in his career.